Evercookie: Description

 Samy Kamkar claims that he did not intend to use the Evercookie project to violate internet user privacy or to sell to any parties for commercial use.
 However, it has served as an inspiration for other commercial websites that later implemented similar mechanisms to restore user-deleted cookies.
 The Evercookie project is open source, meaning everyone can access and examine the code, or use the code for any purpose.
 The project incorporates HTML5 as one of the storage mechanisms, which was released 6 months before the project and gained public attentions due to its added persistency.
-Kamkar wished his project could demonstrate how users' privacy can be infiltered by contemporary tracking tools.
-So far, Firefox browser plug-in "Anonymizer Nevercookie™" can block Evercookie respawning.
+Kamkar wished his project could demonstrate how users' privacy can be infiltrated by contemporary tracking tools.
+In 2010, one way to prevent Evercookie respawning was a Firefox browser plug-in named "Anonymizer Nevercookie™".

-The storage mechanisms incorporated in the Evercookie project are constantly being updated, adding Evercookie's persistency.
+The storage mechanisms incorporated in the Evercookie project are constantly being updated, adding to Evercookie's persistency.
 As it incorporates many existing tracking methods, Evercookie provides an advanced data tracking tool that reduces the redundancy of data collection methods by many commercial websites.
-With its inspiration, an increasing number of commercial websites used the idea of Evercookie, and they add upon it by incorporating new storage vectors.
+An increasing number of commercial websites used the idea of Evercookie, and added upon it by incorporating new storage vectors.
 In 2014, a research team at the Princeton University conducted a large scale study of three persistent tracking tools: Evercookie, canvas fingerprinting, and cookie syncing.
-The team crawled and analyzed the top 100,000 Alexa websites, and it detects a new storage vector, IndexedDB, that is incorporated into Evercookie mechanism and used by weibo.com.
+The team crawled and analyzed the top 100,000 Alexa websites, and detected a new storage vector, IndexedDB, that is incorporated into an Evercookie mechanism and used by weibo.com.
 The team claimed this is the first detection of commercial use for IndexedDB.
-Moreover, the team discovers cookie syncing is used in conjunction with Evercookie.
+Moreover, the researchers discovered cookie syncing is used in conjunction with Evercookie.
 Cookie syncing allows data sharing between different storage mechanisms, facilitating Evercookie's respawning process in different storage locations on users' browsers.
 The team also discovered instances of Flash cookies respawning HTTP cookies, and HTTP cookies respawning the flash cookies on the commercial websites.
-Those two mechanisms are different from the Evercookie project in terms of the number of storage mechanisms employed, but they possess the same ideology.
+Those two mechanisms are different from the Evercookie project in terms of the number of storage mechanisms employed, but they follow the same principle.
 Among the sites that the research team crawled, 10 out of 200 websites used flash cookies to rebuild HTTP cookies.
-9 of the observed sites belong to China (including sina.com.cn, weibo.com, hao123.com, sohu.com, ifeng.com, youku.com, 56.com, letv.com, and tudo.com).
+9 of the observed sites belonged to China (including sina.com.cn, weibo.com, hao123.com, sohu.com, ifeng.com, youku.com, 56.com, letv.com, and tudo.com).
 The other website identified was yandex.ru, a top search engine in Russia.